Note:

 2. Holiday API is not added in the LAMA Holidays screen

-The holiday condition will be checked fully based on the days configured in the LAMA Holidays screen.
+The holiday condition will be fully evaluated based on the days configured in the LAMA Holidays screen.

 LAMA Logs